dswd/zvault/docs/man/zvault.1.md

 `algorithm/size` where algorithm is one of `rabin`, `ae` and `fastcdc` and size is the size in KiB e.g. `16`.
 So the recommended configuration is `fastcdc/16`.

-Please not that since the chunker algorithm and chunk size affect the chunks created from the input data, any change to those values will make existing chunks inaccessible for deduplication purposes.
+Please note that since the chunker algorithm and chunk size affect the chunks created from the input data, any change to those values will make existing chunks inaccessible for deduplication purposes.
 The old data is still readable but new backups will have to store all data again.